idowald/nerfs-challenge/README.md

 # Neo4j + docker + docker-compose + node.js + webpack vanilla JS

+## I wish I could but no time left:
+- Fix versions
+- Use vueJS
+- Make more testing
+- Use Typescript (and generate it from the backend side)

 ## how to start
 - run terminal
 - `$ git clone https://github.com/idowald/nerfs-challenge.git`